Oregon Zoo

 Veterinary Medical Center

-The new Medical Center is LEED Gold certified.
+The Medical Center achieved LEED Gold certification from the U.S. Green Building Council.
 Sustainable elements are woven into the building's design and site.
 Located outside, a 20 foot tall, 27,000 gallon cistern sits on the building's west side and captures rainwater from the roof, which can be used for irrigation, washing down animal areas and flushing toilets.
 Other environment friendly features include a water efficient landscape of native plants, solar heated tap water, and an energy saving electrical system.
 The animal caging areas revolve around outdoor courtyards that have operable skyroofs that provide an abundance of light in all kinds of weather and open to let the sun shine in.

 The Medical Center was awarded first place in the Daily Journal of Commerce's 2012 Top Projects Award.